 Start early, keep going

-All classes teach short lessons from the Skills Builder Hub either weekly or fortnightly.
-This year, years 3 and 5 looked at the same 4 skills and year 4 and 6 focused on the other 4.
-Teachers can then focus on 1 of the skills for longer and it gives the children an opportunity to come back to specifically looking at a skill in another year.
-Year groups decided which of the 4 skills they would teach when, based on either their assessment of the skills or how it would link to their curriculum.
-For example in year 5, they did Creativity in the summer term with their Ancient Greek theme as they completed lots of DT and art activities.
+All classes teach short lessons from the Hub either weekly or fortnightly.
+Years 3 and 5 looked at the same 4 skills and year 4 and 6 focused on the other 4 and these have been mapped out linked to the curriculum.
+Teachers can then focus on 1 of the skills for longer and gives the children an opportunity to come back to specifically looking at a skill in another year.
+For example in year 5, they did creativity in the summer term with their Ancient Greek theme as they completed lots of DT and art activities.
 As well as teaching 4 specific skills in the year, staff refer to and link any of the skills to their lessons.
-E.g. year 5 might not specifically teach Teamwork lessons but will still apply this skill in PE lessons.
-Parents are informed of which skill their children are focusing on in our monthly newsletters and examples of activities from the Skills Builder Homezone are linked.
+E.g. year 5 might not specifically teach Teamwork lessons but will still talk about this skill in PE lessons.
+Parents are informed of which skill their children are focusing on in our monthly newsletters and examples of activities from the homezone are linked.

 Measure it

 We have focused more on the benchmarking and reassessing of the skills this year.
-The year groups decided which of the 4 skills they would start with by benchmarking their classes and seeing a pattern within the year group.
-Staff were introduced to the progress structure in a meeting and clarification of good progress within the year was given.
+Staff are aware of the progress structure and clarification of good progress in a year has been explained.
 Staff have also seen their class progress from the HUB report and the graph visuals.
 As we are focusing on skill steps this year, teachers are able to see the progress made by their class as they move from one step to another or see that now, after a few weeks of practising and embedding the step, most or all of the class complete the step rather than none or some at the start.
 Benchmarking has enabled the teachers to chose the specific step their class needs to work on.
 This is also helpful for transition meetings where teachers can explain if the class need support with any of the essential skills with their new teacher next year.

 Focus tightly